j2abro/stablecoin-freeze-playbook/README.md

 # stablecoin-freeze-playbook
-How-to guide to freeze stablecoins before they are laundered.
-Organizations should create their own playbook tailored to their specific risk profile and asset holdings, but this should provide a head start.
+How-to guide to freeze stolen stablecoins before they are laundered.
+One benefit of stablecoins is that they can provide a centralized security overlay on top of otherwise decentralized networks.
+Organizations should create their own playbook tailored to their specific risk profile and asset holdings to quickly react to asset theft, but this guide should provide a head start.

-## 1. Act Quick
+## 1. Act Quickly
-Time is critical as attackers will prioritize swapping of freezable stablecoins into immutable assets and move through mix for anonimity.
+*Time is critical* as attackers will prioritize swapping of freezable stablecoins into immutable assets and move assets through mixer for anonymity.
 If funds have been swapped to a decentralized asset such as ETH, a mixer (Tornado Cash), or bridged to a non-native chain, the issuer likely cannot help you.

-One benefit of stablecoins is that they often provide an centralized security overlay ontop of otherwise decentralized networks.

 ## 2. Verify Freezability
-Are my tokens freezable?
-The first step is to determin if the token contract enables freezing.
+*Are my tokens freezable?* The first step is to determine if the token contract enables freezing.
 If you're unsure, check the table below for some top stablecoins, to determine if they are freeze capable.
 Many stablecoins implement freeze functionality for regulatory and sanctions compliance.
-The U.S. [Genius Act](https://www.federalregister.gov/documents/2025/09/19/2025-18226/genius-act-implementation) (signed July 18, 2025) which creates a regulatory framework for stablecoins - while rules are still being finalized - freeze capability for stablecoins is required when ordered by a lawful authority, so if a stablecoin advertizes Genius Act compliance they are probably freexabe.
+The U.S. [Genius Act](https://www.federalregister.gov/documents/2025/09/19/2025-18226/genius-act-implementation) (signed July 18, 2025) which creates a regulatory framework for stablecoins - while rules are still being finalized - freeze capability for stablecoins is required when ordered by a lawful authority, so if a stablecoin advertises Genius Act compliance they are probably freezable.

 - Check the Issuer Terms & Conditions
-Freezability is generaly stated in policy; for example stablecoins by Paxos (USDG, PYUSD, USDP, PAXG) and Circle (USDC) are freezable as defined in their T&Cs.
+Freezability is generally stated in policy; for example stablecoins by Paxos (USDG, PYUSD, USDP, PAXG) and Circle (USDC) are freezable as defined in their T&Cs.

 - Check the Contract
 For example USDC contract, the freeze functionality is evident by reviewing the [contract](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48#readProxyContract) source code - I described how that works in [this post](https://medium.com/@j2abro/circle-usdc-blacklist-implementation-8a7bab143a93).